Avaray/gip-scripts/README.md

 ## Usage

-You can grab the scripts from the root directory of the repository.
+You can grab the scripts from the [dist](https://github.com/Avaray/gip-scripts/tree/main/dist) directory.

-You can pass `--ensure N` argument to specify the number of the same responses (default is 3).
+You can pass `--ensure N` argument to specify the number of the same responses (default is 3) that you want to wait for.
+In this way, you will have verification that the IP address is real.
 Keep in mind that currently there is 28 services, so do not pass the number greater than 28.
+Also, keep in mind that some services may be down or not available in your region.
+Try to stick with low numbers.

 ### [BASH](https://www.gnu.org/software/bash/)